 Although some prefer not to, many people dream of owning a home.
-It gives you more security than renting somewhere, and can be better value too.
-Although moving home can be a hassle if you’re selling one and buying another at the same time, there are lots of benefits.
-As long as you keep up with your mortgage payments, you won’t be asked to leave.
-And when you’ve paid it off, you’ll have a great asset for your retirement.
-But buying a home isn’t easy.
-It’s expensive to get the money together and go through the purchasing process.
-If you want to get on the first rung of the property ladder, here’s how to do it.
+It gives you more security than renting somewhere and can better value too.
+Although moving home can be a hassle if you're selling one and buying another at the same time, there are lots of benefits.
+As long as you keep up with your mortgage payments, you won't be asked to leave.
+And when you've paid it off, you'll have a great asset for your retirement.
+But buying a home isn't easy.
+It's expensive to get the money together and go through the purchasing process.
+If you want to get on the first rung of the property ladder, here's how to do it.

 Save a Deposit

-Saving up a down payment for your first house can be one of the biggest hurdles that prevents you buying one.
+Saving up a down payment for your first house can be one of the biggest hurdles that prevent you from buying one.
 Depending on where you live, your ability to save enough can vary considerably.
 If house prices are high and your disposable income is low, it could take you years and years to save up the money you leave.
 It could even be next to impossible to put aside the thousands you need.
 On top of the deposit toward your mortgage, there are other costs associated with buying a home, from mortgage fees to insurance.